fbpx

 What Is the Difference Between a Rat, a Mouse, and Other Rodents?

-Most people look at rats and mice and think they are the same.
-They look alike, walk alike, eat alike, and even live alike; what could be different aside from the size?
-The truth is rats and mice are very different, even though you would never know it by looking at them.
+Rats and mice are very different, even though you would never know it by looking at them.
 This post will help you differentiate between a mouse, a rat, and other rodents.
 We will also suggest when you should seek out professional rodent control services.

-What is a rodent?
+What Is a Rodent?

 Rodents are a group of animals consisting of mice, rats, hamsters, squirrels, etc. These animals are also sometimes called “small mammals.”
 There are about 25 different types of rodents in the world that often share some common physical characteristics.
 Rodents have oversized and sharp incisors that stand out from a distance.
 They also have small eyes with a generally more petite body except for porcupines or capybara’s that may weigh up to 100 pounds.

-What is the difference between a rat and a mouse?
+What Is the Difference Between a Rat and a Mouse?

-Physical appearance
+Physical Appearance

 A mouse has a long and thin body with ears that are not too large.
 Mice also have chunky feet; these help them run fast and jump from place to place.
 Mice are usually brown or gray, with some species having white patches on their fur.
 A mouse’s tail is generally larger than its head and body.
 These tails help them balance when they are jumping from place to place and sense dangers that may be approaching.